HAPPENSGATE/vkAutoLiker7/README.md

 I was recently involved in implementing a [FIX](http://www.fixprotocol.org/) message client.
 We are using our own proprietary FIX engine to implement it, but I was urged to have a look at the QuickFIX Engine.
 This project is based massively on the example code that comes with the engine.
-I just removed support for the
+I just removed support for the various FIX protocol versions and kept onl